 Beginning or starting over?
 It’s never too late to start.
-I teach students from ages 18 to 80 (and above).
+I teach students ages 18 and up.

 It’s a common misconception that music lessons are exclusively for young children.
 If you’re feeling tentative or shy about going back to school as an adult, realize that choosing to grow and expand yourself in a new direction is one of the most mature, responsible, and “adult” decisions you can make.